 We rented a 4×4.
 While this option is a little more expensive, having a 4×4 allows for a more comfortable journey and it gives more options for exploring.
 In particular, a 4×4 is recommended to access Wahiba Sands (regular cars can get stuck in the sand) and for the Jebel Akbar and Jebel Shams mountain ranges.

 As of 1 March 2018, car seats are mandatory for children under 4 in Oman.

 Oman with kids itinerary tip: we always travel with our own car seats as we know they meet our safety requirements.
 As most airlines allow a car seat to be checked as a free item, it’s also extremely cost effective to bring our own car seats along.

-We’re huge fans of road trips and have driven rental cars in over 40 countries so we have a lot of experience renting cars in foreign countries.
+We’re huge fans of road trips and have driven rental cars in almost 40 countries so we have a lot of experience renting cars in foreign countries.
 Since J arrived he’s road tripped in places like South Africa, Namibia, Turkey, South Korea, UAE, Taiwan and Italy!
 Oman is one of our favourite countries where we have rented a car.
-Book your car now with RentalCars.com, where you will find the best rental car prices
+Book your car now with RentalCars.com, where you will find great rental car prices.

 When visiting Oman with kids it is best to plan your visit to coincide with the cooler months!
 During the summer, temperatures can reach almost 50°C making sightseeing very difficult.